GuanceCloud/guance-docs/docs/en/integrations/huawei_SYS.AS.md

 ### Installation script

-> Tip：Please prepare Huawei AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission`ReadOnlyAccess`）
+> Tip：Please prepare HUAWEI CLOUD AK that meets the requirements in advance（For simplicity's sake,,You can directly grant the global read-only permission`ReadOnlyAccess`）

-To synchronize the monitoring data of  HUAWEI SYS.CBR, we install the corresponding collection script：「观测云集成（华为云-AS采集）」(ID：`guance_huaweicloud_as`)
+To synchronize the monitoring data of  HUAWEI CLOUD SYS.CBR, we install the corresponding collection script：「Guance Integration (HUAWEI CLOUD AS Collect)」(ID：`guance_huaweicloud_as`)

-Click 【Install】 and enter the corresponding parameters: Huawei AK, Huawei account name.
+Click [Install] and enter the corresponding parameters: HUAWEI CLOUD AK, HUAWEI CLOUD account name.

-tap【Deploy startup Script】，The system automatically creates `Startup` script sets，And automatically configure the corresponding startup script.
+tap[Deploy startup Script],The system automatically creates `Startup` script sets,And automatically configure the corresponding startup script.

-After this function is enabled, you can view the automatic triggering configuration in「Management / Crontab Config」。Click【Run】，you can immediately execute once, without waiting for a regular time。After a while, you can view task execution records and corresponding logs.
+After this function is enabled, you can view the automatic triggering configuration in「Management / Crontab Config」.Click [Run],you can immediately execute once, without waiting for a regular time.After a while, you can view task execution records and corresponding logs.

 We collected some configurations by default, as described in the Metrics column [Configure custom cloud object metrics](https://func.guance.com/doc/script-market-guance-huaweicloud-cbr/){:target="_blank"}